The GLC has established Mercedes in the premium part of the mid-sized SUV segment. Now it's been improved. Jonathan Crouch takes a look.

 This GLC has to be competitive when it comes to running costs - and is.
 The running costs of GLC 220d and 300d models are very similar.
 In the GLC 220d, expect up to 54.3mpg on the combined cycle and up to 137g/km of CO2.
 In the GLC 300d, expect up to 48.7mpg on the combined cycle and up to 151g/km of CO2.
 In the petrol GLC 300, expect up to 39.8mpg on the combined cycle and up to 161g/km of CO2

 All GLCs come with a 3 year warranty and should prove to hold onto their value well.
 That's provided you don't go mad on the options list of course.

-Image is everything when it comes to premium compact SUVs and on that basis, the GLC is a very desirable package.
+Image is everything when it comes to premium mid-sized SUVs and on that basis, this improved GLC is a very desirable package.
 In terms of styling, technology and efficiency, it borrows hugely from other Mercedes models - to very good effect.
 Plus options like air suspension offer the kind of luxury that used to be limited to much larger luxury SUVs, enabling this car to cross ravines one minute and carve through a set of bends at speed the next.

 Some may feel that there are still more dynamic choices to make in this segment: the trendier-looking Range Rover Evoque for example.
 Or the more sharply-handling BMW X3.
 As an all-rounder though, combining many of the qualities you'll find in both those cars, the GLC is a tempting package.